makrai/notes/jurafsky19-slp2-ch15-unification.md

   (Shieber, 1986)

 X 0 → X 1 X 2
-`<X 0 CAT>` = S
+`<X 0 CAT> = S`
-`<X 1 CAT>` = NP
+`<X 1 CAT> = NP`
-`<X 2 CAT>` = VP
+`<X 2 CAT> = VP`
 `<X 1 HEAD AGREEMENT> = <X 2 HEAD AGREEMENT>`
 `<X 0 HEAD> = <X 2 HEAD>`

-* Altering the Earley algorithm to deal with this notational change is trivial Instead of seeking the categories of constituents in the context-free components of the rule, it simply needs to look at the CAT feature in the DAG
+* Altering the Earley algorithm to deal with this notational change is trivial
+  * Instead of seeking the categories of constituents in the CF components, it simply needs to look at the CAT feature in the DAG
-* benefit? to this change.
-To see the potential benefit of this change, consider the following rules

 X 0 → X 1 X 2
-`<X 0 CAT>` = < X 1 CAT>`
+`<X 0 CAT> = < X 1 CAT>`
 `<X 2 CAT> = PP`

 X 0 → X 1 and X 2
 `<X 1 CAT = < X 2 CAT>`
 `<X 0 CAT = < X 2 CAT>`

-1. generalize over e.g. NP → NP PP and VP → VP PP. It simply states that
+* (1) generalize over e.g. NP → NP PP and VP → VP PP
   * any category can be followed by a prepositional phrase, and that the
-2. generalize over e.g. `S → S and S`, `NP → NP and NP`, and so on
+* (2) generalize over e.g. `S → S and S`, `NP → NP and NP`, and so on
-  * any constituent can be conjoined with a constituent of the same category to
+  * any constituent can be conjoined with a constituent of the same category
 * not ... correct, or complete, accounts of the phenomena in question
 * constituents with constrained, but unspecified, categories
+* benefit?
   * their effect
-could be approximated [without CAT] by simply enumerating all the instantiatins
+    could be approximated [without CAT] by simply enumerating all the instnttns
-* A more compelling case for the new approach is motivated by the existence of
+  * A more compelling case for the new approach is motivated by
-  * constituents that are not easily characterized using any existing synt cat
+    * constituents that are not easily characterized using a synt cat

-Consider the following examples of the English H OW -M ANY construction from the WSJ (Jurafsky, 1992)
+* e.g. English HOW-MANY construction from the WSJ (Jurafsky, 1992)
   * _How early does it open?_
   * _How deep is her Greenness?_
   * _How papery are your profits?_
   * _How quickly we forget._
   * _How many of you can name three famous sporting Blanchards?_

-* lexical item or phrase that is rather hard to characterize syntactically.
-It
+* lexical item or phrase that is rather hard to characterize syntactically
   * adjective, adverb, or some kind of quantified phrase (although not all)
   * semantics: a scalar concept

 X 0 → X 1 X 2
-`<X 1 ORTH>` = hhowi
+`<X 1 ORTH> = hhowi`
-`<X 2 SEM>` = SCALAR>`
+`<X 2 SEM> = SCALAR>`

 * A complete account of rules like this involves semantics, see Ch.
-17. The key
+17
   * not make any use of the notion of a syntactic category

-Of course, dealing this kind of rule requires some changes to our parsing scheme

-All of the parsing approaches we have considered thus far are driven by the syntac- tic category of the various constituents in the input.
-More specifically, they are based on simple atomic matches between the categories that have been predicted, and cate-
-* COMPLETER [ searches the chart based on] the category of the constituent following the • in the existing state.
-Clearly this approach will run into trouble when there are no such categories to consult
+* COMPLETER [searches the chart based on] the category of the constituent following the • in the existing state
+  * trouble when there are no such categories to consult
 * remedy: search the chart for states whose DAGs unify with the new DAG
   * PREDICTOR can be changed in a similar fashion by having it add states to the chart states whose X 0 DAG component can unify with the constituent following the • of the predicting state.
-Exercise 6 asks you to
+Exercise 6

 ## 15.6 Types and Inheritance, and other extensions to constraint-based formlsm

 > I am surprised that ancient and modern writers have not attributed greater
-> importance to the laws of inheritance..
+> importance to the laws of inheritance...
                               Alexis de Tocqueville, Democracy in America, 1840

-* two problems that have led to extensions to the formalism.
-The first problem
+* two problems that have led to extensions to the formalism
-1. place a constraint on what can be the value of a feature.
-For example, we e.g. NUMBER attribute can take only sg and pl as values.
-But in our current
+1. place a constraint on what can be the value of a feature
+  * e.g. NUMBER attribute can take only sg and pl as values
   * keep intransitive verb like _sneeze_ from unifying with a direct object
-  * Functional Unification Grammar (FUG, Kay, 1979, 1984, 1985) and
+  * Functional Unification Grammar (FUG, Kay, 1979, 1984, 1985)
-    * adding a special atom `none` which is not allowed to unify with anythin
+    * adding a special atom `none` which is not allowed to unify with anything
-  * Lexical Functional Grammar (LFG, Bresnan, 1982), for example, focused on
+  * Lexical Functional Grammar (LFG, Bresnan, 1982)
-    * adding coherence conditions which specified when a feature should not be filled.
-The
+    * adding coherence conditions, when a feature should not be filled
-  * Generalized Phrase Structure Grammar (GPSG, Gazdar+ 1985, 1988) added a
+  * Generalized Phrase Structure Grammar (GPSG, Gazdar+ 1985, 1988)
     * feature co-occurrence restrictions, to prevent, for example, nouns from having some verbal properties
-2. capture generalizations across feature structuress
+2. capture generalizations across feature structures
-  * e.g. many types of English verb phrases described in the Subcategorization
-    * many kinds of subcategorization frames for verbs.
-Syntacticians were
+  * subcategorization frames for verbs in English
-  * solution: types.
-Type systems for unification grammars have the following
+  * solution: types
     1. Each feature structure is labeled by a type
-  2. each type has appropriateness conditions expressing which features are appropriate for it and what types of values the**y** take
+    2. each type has appropriateness conditions expressing which features are appropriate for it and what types of values they take
-  3. type hierarchy, in which more specific types inherit properties of abstrac
+    3. type hierarchy, in which more specific types inherit properties of abstract ones
-  4. unification operation is modified to unify the types of feature structures in addition to unifying the attributes and values
+    4. unification operation is modified to unify the types of FSs in addition to unifying the attributes and values
-  * Types come in two kinds: simple types (also called atomic ), and complex
+* Types come in two kinds: simple types (also called atomic), and complex
-* an atomic symbol like sg or pl, and replaces the simple atomic values
+  * simple types: an atomic symbol like sg or pl
     * hierarchy:  multiple-inheritance (a kind of partial order called a lattice)
-* Fig. 15.13 shows the type hierarchy for ... agreement, which will be
+    * Fig. 15.13 shows the type hierarchy for ... agreement
     * the type of the kind of atomic object that can be the value of AGREE
     * the unification of any two types is the most-general type that is more specific than the two input types.
-Thus:
       * legnagyobb közös osztó
-    `3rd ⊔ 1st = undefined`
-    * The unification of two types which do not have a defined unifier is
+    * The unification of two types which do not have a defined unifier
+      * e.g.  `3rd ⊔ 1st = undefined`
       * it is also possible to explicitly represent this fail type using ⊥ (Aı̈t-Kaci, 1984)
-* complex types, which
+* complex types
   * specify:
     * a set of features that are appropriate for that type
     * restrictions on the values of those features (expressed in terms of types)
     * equality constraints between the values
-  * e.g. verb: just represents agreement and verbal morphology information.
-A
+  * e.g. verb: just represents agreement and verbal morphology information
-    * two appropriate features, AGREE and VFORM , and would also define the
+    * two appropriate features, AGREE and VFORM
-    * type of the values of the two features.
-Let’s suppose that the
+    * type of the values of the two features
       * AGREE feature takes values of type agr defined in Fig. 15.13 above, and
-      * VFORM feature takes values of type vform >= finite, infinitive, gerund, base, presentparticiple, past-participle, and passive-participle.
-Thus
+      * VFORM feature takes values of type vform >= finite, infinitive, gerund, base, presentparticiple, past-participle, and passive-participle
   * indicate the type either at the top of the AVM or to the lower left of `[`
   * noun might be defined with the the VFORM feature:

   ```
   [ noun
     AGREE   agr ]
   ```

 * Complex types are also part of the type hierarchy
+  * Subtypes inherit
-  * Subtypes herit all the features of their parents + the constraints on valus
+    all the features of their parents + the constraints on values
   * encode the hierarchical structure of the lexicon Sanfilippo (1993), Fig. 15.14 shows the subcategories of verbs which take sentential comp